Manuel Margot Player Props: Rays vs. Cubs

 Manuel Margot At The Plate

-- Margot is hitting .244 with four doubles, a triple, two home runs and 11 walks.
+- Margot has four doubles, a triple, two home runs and 11 walks while hitting .244.

+- In 60.0% of his 40 games this season, Margot has picked up at least one hit.
+He's also had six multi-hit games.

-- He has homered in two of 39 games played this season, and in 1.4% of his plate appearances.
+- He has hit a long ball in two of 40 games played this year, and in 1.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.